MartaBia/cloudbnb/README.md

 `ruby -v`

-Otherwise you can install it by following the instructions reported [on the Ruby website](https://www.ruby-lang.org/en/documentation/installation/)
+Otherwise, you can install it by following the instructions reported [on the Ruby website](https://www.ruby-lang.org/en/documentation/installation/)

 Run the server by typing: